-What lawmakers said after immigration meeting with Trump
+Did Trump say 'shitholes'?
+These people were in the meeting

 The Republican from Florida issued a statement.

-"For months, I have been involved in numerous high level bipartisan meetings negotiating DACA (Deferred Action for Child Arrivals), including Thursday's meeting at the White House.
+"For months, I have been involved in numerous high-level bipartisan meetings negotiating DACA (Deferred Action for Child Arrivals), including Thursday's meeting at the White House.
 There are almost 800,000 young DACA beneficiaries who will face imminent deportation in March if we do not reach a deal.
 I will not be diverted from all possible efforts to continue negotiating to stop the deportations.
 Nothing will divert my focus to stop the deportation of these innocent people whose futures are at stake."